Shaxpy/Manifeste_dir/README.md

 -The speed of processing can be seen by varying the learning rate.

 ## Note:
-**I have attached .json and php file just for deploying on heroku by tricking the Heroku server to believe that this is a PHP project!\
+**I have attached .json and php file just for deploying the web app on heroku by tricking the Heroku server to believe that this is a PHP project!\
 Its a neat trick anyone can use for free deployment of HTML/CSS static websites!